803christian/emotion_recognition/README.md

 Here, we find that the reduced dimensionality from $2,352$ to $900$ still maintains $99.55$\% of the original feature dataset's variance.

-After data processing, we perform our classification according to the method in Method and test our method's accuracy on the training and test datasets.
+After data processing, we perform our classification according to the method below and test our method's accuracy on the training and test datasets.

 ## Classification